What should you do if your car breaks down on a public road or your vehicle has broken down on a motorway?

 Modern cars and trucks have hazard warning lights fitted.
 Switch on the hazard lights to alert other traffic of your broken down vehicle.

 Make yourself as conspicuous as possible.
-You can achieve this by wearing a reflective or fluorescent jacket.
+You can achieve this by wearing a reflective or a fluorescent jacket.
 Wearing light-colored clothing at night time makes you easier to see in the darkness.

 Leave vehicle sidelights turned on during darkness or poor visibility.
 Never stand between oncoming traffic and your vehicle.
 Avoid standing directly in front of your vehicle's driving lights to help keep it visible to other road users.